-Earlier in May, Forbes published the 2016 edition of their annual study into of the world’s most valuable brands.
+Forbes recently published their annual study into one of the world’s most valuable brands.
 The front-runner, Apple, came as no surprise to most considering this was their sixth consecutive year in the top spot.
 Despite a less-than-desirable revenue growth in April, the tech giant still outpaced other brands with a value of $154.1 billion.

 The top ten, as reported by Forbes, is as follows: